juanl1213/programming-horse/README.md

 # Programming HORSE 🏀💻
-An interactive, web-based adaptation of the classic basketball game "Horse," designed to make learning programming concepts fun and engaging for beginners.
+An interactive, web-based adaptation of the classic basketball game "Horse," designed to make learning programming concepts fun and engaging.

 ## Table of Contents
 - [About the Project](#about-the-project)